MoArouni/Margin_4_Retail/README.md

 # Margin_4_Retail
 User enters selling and buying price for retail sales and a target margin where the system calculates how much to increase the selling price or decrease the buying price to reach goal.
+Designed for retail businesses handling large volumes of low-cost products.
+It calculates the optimal selling price or required purchase price adjustments to achieve a target profit margin.
+Given the purchase price and selling price of multiple products, the system provides how much to increase selling prices or negotiate lower buying prices to stay within profitability goals.
+Simple tool, can save hours of manual calculations in business transactions.